 The Community Support Group is a bridge to understanding the “whole child” and the fact that we all learn differently as reflected in our Different Abilities Development Model.
 The group was established in 2008 to introduce parents and educators to the work of Dr. Ross W. Greene and his approach for working with children who exhibit behavioral challenges entitled Collaborative & Proactive Solutions (CPS), formerly known as Collaborative Problem Solving.
 This approach, initially presented through Dr. Greene’s books: The Explosive Child and Lost At School, was developed to help our young people solve problems and build lagging skills together with their parents and educators.
-CPS is applicable to everyone as articulated in Dr. Green’s most recent book: Raising Human Beings and Lost and Found!
+CPS is applicable to everyone as articulated in Dr. Green’s most recent books: Raising Human Beings and Lost and Found!